angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 });
 ```

-The API for configuring and using Native Federation is very similar to the one provided by our Module Federation plugin @angular-architects/module-federation.
+The API for configuring and using Native Federation is very similar to the one provided by our Module Federation plugin [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/native-federation).
 Hence, most the articles on it are also valid for Native Federation.

 ### Sharing

-The ``shareAll``-helper used here shares all dependencies found in your ``package.json`` at runtime.
-Hence, they only need to loaded once (instead of once per remote and host).
-If you don't want to share them all, you can opt-out of sharing by using the ``skip`` option:
+The ``shareAll``-helper used here shares all dependencies found in your ``package.json``.
+Hence, they only need to be loaded once (instead of once per remote and host).
+If you don't want to share all of them, you can opt-out of sharing by using the ``skip`` option:

 ```typescript
 module.exports = withNativeFederation({